 Look for The Proletariat Gallery and Public House, 2221 Market, which opens daily at 4 p.m.
 You’ll appreciate the eclectic feel of this hangout for art lovers, while you have a drink.

-And, look for Three Doors Down at The Marketplace at Peanut Butter Warehouse, 102 20th.
+Three Doors Down at The Marketplace at Peanut Butter Warehouse, 102 20th, opened last summer.
 The owner describes this new waterhole as a quaint little bar offering beer and wine.
 It’s a great spot to rest your feet after browsing The Marketplace.
 They also offer live music on weekends.

 New activities and businesses downtown: